Electrospun Fiber Development

 Electrospun Fibers

-A variety of fibers can be fabricated for based in the application need including single polymer, polymer blends, additives incorporated fibers (inorganic particles, API’s).
-A sampling of polymers that have been used in fabricating fibers is listed in the table.
+A variety of fibers can be fabricated based on the application need including single polymer, polymer blends, additives incorporated fibers (inorganic particles, API’s).
+A sampling of different polymer fiber types are listed below.

 Fiber Examples: